-My husband and I had been married over three years when he joined the Army at age 30.
-He had been in before when he was a lot younger, before I met him.
-He was already done with his 8 years.
+My husband and I had been married for three years when he joined the Army at age 30.
+He had been in before when he was a lot younger before I met him.
 When we got married, I didn’t think that the Army would be in our future.

 My husband didn’t have to go through Basic again which we didn’t know at first.
-I dropped him off one day in November and he was in Germany two weeks later.
+I dropped him off one day in November, and he was in Germany two weeks later.
 It took us almost five months to join him which was a big wake up call about how the Military can work sometimes.

 If you are married and your spouse expresses interest in joining the Military, there are a few things you should do:

 Make sure you are on the same page